 As a hairless breed, these kitty’s internal systems must work harder to keep them warm.
 Because of this, they need constant replenishment from nutritional energy.
 Many owners will feed their Sphynx cats several small meals throughout the day rather than a few larger ones.
 The Sphynx does better on a high-protein diet.
 They are a breed that thoroughly enjoys eating.
 Foods with lots of high-quality protein will help them feel full for a longer period of time as well as provide them with energy.

 Because of the breed’s propensity to develop extremely odorous, loose bowels, it is sometimes recommended that they eat something referred to as a low-residue diet.
-Low-residue diets and cat food are helpful in managing Constipation and loose bowels and are designed to be easy to digest.
+Low-residue diets and cat food are helpful in managing constipation and loose bowels.
 It also produces minimal waste, something that is very important for this breed.
 Low-residue diets are low in high-quality fiber and work to help reduce constipation, as well as healthy bacteria for the intestines.
-Low-residue foods are built around high-quality animal protein, small amounts of fat, and high moisture content.
+Low-residue foods use high-quality animal protein, small amounts of fat, and high moisture content.
 They should contain under 4% fiber.
-Low carbohydrates and low grain content are also advised, as these are harder for felines to digest.
+Low carbohydrates and low grain content are also a good idea, as these are harder for felines to digest.

 The low residue diet will help the Sphynx cat’s digestive system function better, as well as keep their stools soft but not loose.